|

 Philosophy of Democritus is a doctrine about atoms which form a nature of

-things, but the understanding of atoms differed from modern understanding namely
+things, but the understanding of atoms differed from modern understanding, namely

-subsequent philosophers began to understand atoms as the least particles of a
+began to understand atoms as the least particles of a

 matter that differs from primary sense.
-There is a uncountable set of atoms

 which differ with the sizes and forms, and atoms have movement that in result